-You can try out 7Sisters’ curriculum with some freebies, such as Career Exploration in the Bible, A Quick and Easy Fine Arts Credit, Anne of Green Gables Literature Study Guide for the Whole Family, Research Papers for Reluctant Writers.
+For example you can try out 7Sisters’ curriculum with some freebies, such as Career Exploration in the Bible, Anne of Green Gables Literature Study Guide for the Whole Family, Research Papers for Reluctant Writers.
 Choose some and download them to see how you like them.

 Favorite Curricula for Teens with Special Needs: Edcon

-Edcon provides soft-cover workbooks and read-along CD’s of classic literature and Shakespeare for students who struggle with reading.
-Workbooks contain one-page long reading chapters with captioned illustrations, comprehension and inferential questions.
+Edcon provides soft-cover workbooks and read-along CD’s of classic literature and Shakespeare because some students struggle with reading.
+For example their workbooks contain one-page long reading chapters with captioned illustrations, comprehension and inferential questions.
 There are 7 levels with 10 workbooks in each level, so they will last struggling readers a long time.

 They also have some writing, grammar and vocabulary workbooks.

 Favorite Curricula for Teens with Special Needs: Homeschool Math Crusade

 These are self-paced online video lessons with exercises, quizzes and record keeping.
 The website states that “create a positive psychology about math” for students who struggle with math.
 Homeschool Math Crusade uses a tiered approach to teaching math.
 Therefore the student progresses to possibly complete five tiers during high school.

 Favorite Curricula for Teens with Special Needs: College Ready Math

 Online math support and training for struggling math learners who want to go to college.
 Check out the interview with founder, David Irving.

 Favorite Curricula for Teens with Special Needs: Friendly Chemistry